HarshaVardhanMA/Analysing-StackOverflow-data/README.md

-## COMPUTING AVG.
-TIME FOR EXPECTING ANSWER FOR A QUESTION ON STACKOVERFLOW.
+## Computing average response time of a verified, working solution for a question asked on StackOverflow.

-new.csv contains the stackoveflow data using which further calculations are made to compute average time of getting answer.
+new.csv contains the StackOveflow data using which further calculations are made to compute average time of getting answer.